 Razer has always been a very competitive company in the peripherals area and their products are being used by a lot of esports gamers.
 Their latest series of keyboards and mice come with their own optical/optomechanical switches and provide very unique features.

 Anyways, today we’ll be reviewing the Razer Viper Ultimate which is the flagship mouse by Razer and comes with a wireless interface.
 This is an ambidextrous mouse and succeeds the original Razer Viper in terms of performance and durability.
 So, let’s have a look at the details of this flagship weapon.

-The Razer Viper Ultimate comes with very premium packaging, as expected from a $150 product.
+Just Like the Razer Viper Mini, the Razer Viper Ultimate comes with very premium packaging, as expected from a $150 product.